 Cliff Avril Contract Information:

-Signed a four-year, $28.5 million contract extension with Seattle in December 2014.
-The deal includes $16 million guaranteed.
+Signed a four-year, $28.5 million contract with the Seahawks in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Cliff Avril – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2017 Proj||31||SEA||Subscribe now to see our 2017 projections for Cliff Avril|

 Age is determined on September 1st of each season.

 |21||PRO BOWL||Pro Bowl|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Cliff Avril: Past News Updates ( ▲ View most recent update )